tcolgate/tcolgate.github.io/content/blog/newest.md

 ## Feature space reduction

-Unsuprisingly, many greater minds than mine had expelled much effort to solve this problem (though, none that I know of, were hunting for rouge bittorrent users).
+Unsurprisingly, many greater minds than mine had expelled much effort to solve this problem (though, none that I know of, were hunting for rouge BitTorrent users).

 The answer lies in a set of techniques called Dimensionality Reduction.
 The key is to convert our time series data from it's initial state, we'll call temporal space, to something called a Feature Space.
-Feature Spaces represent features of the data over time, rather than the speific data samples themselves.
+Feature Spaces represent features of the data over time, rather than the specific data samples themselves.
 Once converted, we effectively reduce the resolution of the data in the feature space, allowing us to compare the features, rather than the raw data.
 Such, comparisons can be much "fuzzier".

-The best known example of a feature-space conversion is the Fourier Tranform and its variants (DCTs, and wavelet transoforms for example).
+The best known example of a feature-space conversion is the Fourier Transform and its variants (DCTs, and wavelet transforms for example).
 Rather than represent the time series data as a series of values of the time domain, these tell us which frequencies are present in the data.
 These frequencies are the features.

 The broad idea is to convert our time series data into some other form that more directly represents the features, then compare those features for the similarities we are interested in.
+Once we are working in feature space we can apply techniques such as Euclidian Distance and Nearest Neighbour searches.

-As tantalising as the frequency domain conversion are, it turns out that some of their properties  make them less ideal for correlation of spikey network traffic.
-In particular, a small shift of a spike of taffic in the temporal space (appearing very slightly earlier or later in one graph from another), can result in very different frequency domain data.
+As tantalising as the frequency domain conversion are, it turns out that some of their properties  make them less ideal for correlation of spiky network traffic.
+In particular, a small shift of a spike of traffic in the temporal space (appearing very slightly earlier or later in one graph from another), can result in very different frequency domain data.
 Small square spikes generally don't encode well to frequency domain.
 Such spikes are common in network monitoring data.

-The [SAX](http://www.cs.ucr.edu/~eamonn/SAX.pdf) project came up with an alternative approach which is easy to understand, and very easy to implememt.
+The [SAX](http://www.cs.ucr.edu/~eamonn/SAX.pdf) project came up with an alternative approach which is easy to understand, and very easy to implement.

 ## Peace-wise Aggregate Approximation

 The process is straight forward:

 * Downsample the data to a convenient number of samples.
-Typically 6 to 8 are enogh
+Typically 6 to 8 are enough.
-* Normalize this downsampled data (usually [z-Normalization](http://jmotif.github.io/sax-vsm_site/morea/algorithm/znorm.html)
+* Normalize this downsampled data (usually [z-Normalization](http://jmotif.github.io/sax-vsm_site/morea/algorithm/znorm.html).
-* Quantize the resulting data into a set of ranges (typically 8)
+* Quantize the resulting data into a set of ranges (typically 8).
 * Assign a letter to each quantized value.

 The resulting string encodes the shape of the time series data.
 Any two time